bypeterhung/execution-system-assessment-backend/README.md

-# -execution-system-assessment-backend
+## Web API
-This project corresponds to Web API component of the assessment
+This project corresponds to Web API component of the system

+## Installation

+Clone repo then run this node command in project directory:  `npm install`

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts After Installation

+In the project directory, you can run:

+### `npm start`

+Runs the app.<br />
+Open [http://localhost:3300/stocks?limit=0&offset=10](http://localhost:3300/stocks?limit=0&offset=10) to view it in the browser.

+### Choice of Technology
+* express for http based api service
+* no use of typescript, automated testing (unlike the GUI component)
+* build to meet the minimum requirements of the assessment, I focus my effort on the GUI component mostly